KapralOleh/travel/public_html/wp-content/plugins/slider-wd/readme.txt

 Active color.
 Select the color for the bullet, which is currently displaying a corresponding slider image.
 Margin.
 Set the margin for the navigation bullets in pixels.

 4.4 Filmstrip.
-You can add a filmstrip for the slider images.This way the entire list of the slider images will be displayed and the user can navigate immidiately to the desired slider image.
+You can add a filmstrip for this wordpress responsive slider images.This way the entire list of the slider images will be displayed and the user can navigate immidiately to the desired slider image.
+Note that in case of fullscreen slider and 3D slider  options this will turn into more of thumbnail slider, since the image icons will be smaller.

 Enable filmstrip.
 Choose whether to have thumbnails of the slides displayed as a filmstrip or not.
 Position.
-Set the position of the filmstrip between 4 possible options.
+Set the position of the filmstrip between 4 possible slides options.
 Thumbnail dimensions.
 Define the dimensions of the filmstrip thumbnails.
 Background color.
 Select the background color for the filmstrip.
 Thumbnail margin.
 Set the margin for the thumbnails in pixels.
 Active border.
 The thumbnail for the currently displayed image will have a border.
 You can set its size, type and color.
 Deactive transparency.
 You can set a transparency level for the inactive filmstrip items.

 4.5 Timer Bar.
-You can add a bar displaying the timing left to switching to the next slide.
-This is commonly used when using autoplay for the slider.
+You can add a bar displaying the timing sidebar left to switching to the next slide.
+This is commonly used when using autoplay for the slider, plus it kind of adds animation to product slider or posts slider (to get featured-content-slider) which are lacking active data.
+When the user presses next button the autoplay is being automatically disabled and auto change is being continued with the next slide.

 Enable timer bar.
 Choose whether to display a timer bar over the slider images or not.
 Type.
 Choose the type of the timer bar to be used within the slider.